FI – 00180 HELSINKI

 Finland’s banking sector: Facts & Figures

-The Finnish banking market is dominated by four major banks, which together, hold 81% of the market shares.
+The Finnish banking market is dominated by four major banks, who together hold 80% of the market shares.
 Nordea Bank, OP Financial Group and Municipality Finance are deemed domestically significant institutions (O-SII) and are directly supervised by the ECB.
 Smaller domestic retail groups, like Savings Banks group, POP Bank group and other small domestic banks, are under the supervision of the Finnish Supervisory Authority.

-The biggest group by market share (35.5%) is OP Financial Group.
-The group is made up of 156 independent member cooperative banks and the OP Cooperative, which they own.
-Second largest is Nordea Bank with a 25.8% market share.
-In October 2018, Nordea moved its headquarters to Finland, as a result of which the Finnish banking sector grew to over three times the size of GDP.
-Danske Bank and Municipality Finance are nearly equal in terms of their market shares, 9.5% and 9.7%, respectively.
+The biggest group by market share (34.6%) is OP Financial Group.
+The group is made up of 141 independent member cooperative banks and the OP Cooperative, which they own.
+Second largest is Nordea Bank with a 25.1% market share.
+Danske Bank and Municipality Finance are nearly equal in terms of their market shares, 10.8% and 9.6%, respectively.
 Danske Bank turned its Finnish subsidiary into a branch at the end of 2017.

 Contributor: Mariia Somerla firstname.lastname@example.org